-Number (CIN) Identification Corporate The Company, having U74999MH2018PTC312571, was incorporated on 7th August 2018 and has its registered office at Flat No. 602, Tower 1 Odyssey, Hiranandani Gardens, Powai, Mumbai 400076 and Corporate Address at 929, B Wing, Ground Floor, DBS Business Centre, Kanakia Wall street, Andheri Kurla Road, Andheri (East), Mumbai - 400093 India.
+Corporate Identification Number (CIN) The Company, having U74999MH2018PTC312571, was incorporated on 7th August 2018 and has its registered office at Flat No. 602, Tower 1 Odyssey, Hiranandani Gardens, Powai, Mumbai 400076 India and Corporate office at 929, B Wing, Ground Floor, DBS Business Centre, Kanakia Wall street, Andheri Kurla Road, Andheri (East), Mumbai - 400093.
 The Company is incorporated with the objective of carrying out portfolio management, investment management and advisory services.
 Marcellus has been registered as a Portfolio Manager with SEBI on October 22, 2018 vide registration No: INP 000006183 under SEBI (Portfolio Managers) Regulations, 1993.